Nepal | India | info | About | Contact

 90 days for $125

 Payment on arrival is by cash in any major currency.
-The fee is set in USD and so if paying cash in another currency, change is given in rupees.
+The fee is set in USD, and if paying cash in another currency the bank collecting this fee at the airport calculates the exchange rate and change is given in rupees.
 In theory, they can take a credit card payment but it is a longer process and you will wish you brought cash.

 Fill out the https://nepaliport.immigration.gov.np/eta-visa-processing up to 15 days before arrival.
 The last step of this process is a OPT six digit pin that is emailed to you.
 (This OTP sometimes fails and instead, you can fill out this form on machines in the immigration arrival hall.
 The system probably will fail if you have visited Nepal previously in the same calendar year.)